To ensure a beneficial camping experience for all, groups are asked to follow these procedures:

 Potential Risks

-2. Lake Winnekeag: Lake Winnekeag poses a drowning hazard if the rules of the lake are not adhered to.
+2. Lake Winnekeag: The lake poses a drowning hazard if

-Departure day checkout time is 11:00 a.m.
-Special arrangements can be made with the Camp Manager.
+Checkout time is 11:00 AM on the day of departure.
+Special arrangements may be discussed with the Camp Manager.

 Vehicles in Camp